wyattfry/adventOfCodeSubmissions/2023/README.md

 Solution Part 2: 52840 (File: ./day01/input.txt)
 ```

-There are unit tests that run in a Github Action, or can be manually run like this:
+There are unit tests that run in a GitHub Action, or can be manually run like this:

 ```
 $ cd adventOfCodeSubmissions/2023